wmhst7/techin510-lab2/README.md

-# TECHIN 510 Lab 1
+# TECHIN 510 Lab 2

-A personal website for TECHIN 510 Lab 1.
-A personal website for myself.
+A World Clock App.

 ## How to Run